13

 Arnav hesitated in the doorway, uncertainty written all over him.
 His eyes flicked to me.
 Should I stop her?

-Neha Singhania.
-Sharp.
-Polished.
-Entitled in ways that had nothing to do with money and everything to do with never being told no. Her last name preceded her like a crest— powerful, glossy, and carefully protected.
+Neha Singhania, sharp, polished and entitled in ways that had nothing to do with money and everything to do with never being told no.

 The door clicked shut behind her.